oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-your-images/label-your-images.md

     ![Lab2 ZIP file content and structure](./images/lab2-zip-file-content.png =60%x*)

-2. Step 2: Open Cloud Shell
+2. Step 2: Open cloud shell

     In the OCI console, on the top bar, click **Developer Tools** icon to open associated menu and choose **Cloud Shell** option.
 That would open **Cloud Shell** terminal window.